 The sycamore is a grand, stately shade tree for a larger site.
 It has broad green leaves but is most recognizable by its peeling bark, with patches of white and gray.
-Native to the Chicago region, sycamores have very high wildlife value, attracting a wide range of birds that use the tree for for many purposes.
+Native to the Chicago region, sycamores have very high wildlife value, attracting a wide range of birds that use the tree for many purposes.

 - Chicago area